nelson54/Notes/Readme.md

 ### What is Notes
-Notes is a workflow tool for managing my personal notes.
+Notes is a tool for managing my notes at work.
 Notes are stored in Markdown and accessed via the Web.

 ### Why Notes
 I take notes on my computer.
 In the past if I want to carry my notes to a meeting I had to print them, write them on paper, or just not bring them.